TodePond/TodePondDotCom/wikiblogarden/art/comedy/powerful/readme.md

 Some people think "it lets us get away with saying things we want to say but we can't".
 And they're not completely wrong but—

 Some people think humour is an excuse for bad behaviour.
-We can say something mean or do something harmful and then put up our hands and say "but I was [just](https://www.todepond.com/wikiblogarden/better-computing/just/) joking" and "it's [just](https://www.todepond.com/wikiblogarden/better-computing/just/) a joke".
+We can say something mean or do something harmful and then [just](https://www.todepond.com/wikiblogarden/better-computing/just/) put up our hands and say "but I was [just](https://www.todepond.com/wikiblogarden/better-computing/just/) joking" and "it's [just](https://www.todepond.com/wikiblogarden/better-computing/just/) a joke".
 You know, "[like on top gear](https://youtu.be/K7CnMQ4L9Pc?si=Qv5DMwqp_g-J5QUT)".

 And in my experience, these same people think we shouldn't tell any jokes that are mean or cutting or insulting, full stop.

-And in my experience, these same people are all [men](https://www.todepond.com/wikiblogarden/men): The most fragile and sensitive people of all.
+And in my experience, these same people are all [men](https://www.todepond.com/wikiblogarden/men): The most sensitive and fragile humans of all.

 <br>